Motor Neurone Disease

 In more than 95 per cent of cases the cause of MND is unknown.
 However, in a small number of cases the condition is genetic, with the patient inheriting an altered gene.

 At this stage there is no therapy to reverse the effects of the disease or to prevent its progression.

-- Approximately 1,400 Australians are living with Motor Neuron Disease (MND)
+- Approximately 1,400 Australians are living with Motor Neurone Disease (MND)